 I’m an emerging non-fiction writer working on a memoir about the many ways I transgress the culture and religion I was born into.

 I began claiming my freedom through transgression as a teenager.
 I fought for freedom from the emotional grip of my narcissistic mother, from the cage of conformity in public education, and from the poisonous embrace of Christian fundamentalism.
-Most significantly I knew at 15 that everything I was taught about love was a lie.
-The love modeled for me at home and church was conditional, punishing, and required my submission rather than my participation.
+I knew at 15 that nearly everything I was taught about love was a lie.
+The love modeled for me at home and church was conditional, punishing, and required my submission rather than my autonomous participation.
 My heart told me that love was free and radically inclusive of all that is human.
-When I left home, and the church, I learned that I could claim my freedom and new ways of loving by transgressing the dominant culture’s rules for women.
+When I left home and the church I learned that I could claim my freedom and new ways of loving by transgressing the dominant culture’s rules for women.

 Transgression is necessary to my ability to thrive in a culture that endeavors to oppress my humanness.
 When I transgress I refuse to submit to culture’s story of superiority.
 Transgression is my road to liberation.